Skip to main content

 • disputing any deductions from the deposit

-• distributing the returned deposit amongst other tenants
+• distributing the returned deposit between the other tenants

-You and your tenants can decide who will be the lead tenant.
-You can change the lead tenant during the tenancy but you will need to show that the other tenants agree to this.
+You can change the lead tenant during the tenancy.
+You will need to show that the tenants agree that the lead tenant should change.

 Returning a deposit to joint tenants

-The scheme will let your tenants know what you propose.
-The lead tenant can either agree or suggest an alternative split.
+The scheme will tell your tenants what you plan to do.
+The lead tenant might agree with this.
+Or they can suggest another way the deposit can be split.

 Dealing with changes and replacement tenants

-If a tenant moves out and a new tenant moves in, this creates a new tenancy.
+If a tenant moves out and a new tenant moves in, this means there is a new tenancy.
+This applies even if other tenants did not move out.

 When this happens, you should:

-1. ask the outgoing and incoming tenants to 'surrender' the old tenancy
+1. ask the old tenants to 'surrender' the old tenancy

-2. set up a new tenancy with the remaining and incoming joint tenants
+2. set up a new tenancy with the remaining tenants and new tenants

 3. inspect the property for any damage

-4. end the protection on the old deposit
+4. end the protection on the old deposit, including proposing deductions for any damage

 5. protect the deposit immediately with the details of the new tenancy